cajuncoding/cajuncoding.github.io/_posts/2021-08-22-pdf-reporting-with-a-serverless-architecture.md

   - .net
   - apache-fop
 ---
+*Edit: 08/08/2022 Updated with new Asp.NET Core support and links to Nuget Libraries...*

 ### Some background on Pdf Reporting in the .Net world...
 For many-many years, I've implemented PDF Reporting solutions with [templating approaches](https://github.com/cajuncoding/PdfTemplating.XslFO) for various clients (enterprises & small businesses) to help them automate their paper processes with dynamic generation of _printable media_ outputs such as: PDF files, invoices, shipping/packaging labels, newletters, etc.